jserquera/pluckedStringsHMS/README.md

 # pluckedStringsHMS
 A plucked string instrument using the HMS technique, or Histogram Mapping Synthesis.
 It is comprised of two files, a small patch and a text file with envelopes (out of histograms).

+More info about this patch in the wiki.

 # More about HMS